evgx81/Cpp-Projects/DataStructures/README.md

     - Coloring a general graph with the minimum number of colors.
 - NutsAndBolts
     - Solving Nuts and Bolts Problem using quick sort.
+- Password
+    - Searching the password in the string by means of trie data structure.